Mlaynedere/Network-Protocol-Verification-Tool/README.md

   <img src="https://img.shields.io/badge/library-pytz-lightblue.svg">
 </p>

 A multi-purpose network management tool written in Python that checks network protocols and tests the network's security using several libraries.
-The script analyzes BGP used in the netowrk infrastructure and checks for TLS and IPsec.
-In addition, this tool simulates an ARP spoofing attack to test the robustness of the netowrk at its 2nd layer.
+The script analyzes BGP used in the network infrastructure and checks for TLS and IPsec.
+In addition, this tool simulates an ARP spoofing attack to test the robustness of the network at its 2nd layer.
 This tool is **strictly for educational purposes** and should not be used for malicious activities.

 ## Project Overview